If you’re new to Flourish-ious.com head here to find what my readers loved best on my blog.

 Public transport was not recommended for expats who lived there, except for the #10 bus line (touristy line), which we frequented very often.
 Cabs were very expensive as well.
 The solution in the Bahamas… sellers would leave their cars on grassy banks of roundabouts and next to main roads with for sale signs and a contact number, sometimes a price.
 Literally that simple.
 The alternative is going through the classifieds in the newspaper.
 There can be good deals with either method, e.g. family needing to sell asap due to moving overseas.

-Now that we live in London we are enjoying the access to public transport here.
+Now that we are both in London we are enjoying the access to public transport here.
 Muni in San Francisco has nothing on London transport whatsoever.
-Just a warning, in terms of cost it's quite pricey depending on which zone you live in and whether or not you travel during peak hours.
-We live in Zone 6 and it costs both of us about 10 pounds each per day to commute to work (zone 1), which is the equivalent of $25 together.
-More on my London Life here.
+Just a warning, in terms of cost it’s quite pricey depending on which zone you live in and whether or not you travel during peak hours.

 Depending on what visa you have it can be quite difficult to see a doctor in the next country of your destination.
 Also depending on what health insurance you have, you may only be covered in the event of an emergency.
 Sign up for travel insurance and make sure you are completely stocked up on things like medication, contacts, birth control etc. Sometimes prescriptions don’t transfer over to new countries.